 A previous blog post covered the use cases of Event Streaming and Apache Kafka in the telecom industry: “Event Streaming and Apache Kafka in Telco Industry“.
 Follow that post or the related “whiteboard on Youtube about Apache Kafka and the telecom sector” to learn about various use cases like the following:

-Telco-OTT (Over-The-Top, OTT) is a particular field in the overall architecture in Telco enterprises:
+Telco-OTT (Over-The-Top, OTT) is a particular field in the overall architecture in Telco and Media enterprises:

 - OSS (Operations Support System), as part of the telecommunication infrastructure, ensures services are working.